simonw/google-drive-to-sqlite/README.md

       google-drive-to-sqlite files files.db

-  Use --json to output as JSON, --nl for newline-delimited JSON:
+  Use --json to output JSON, --nl for newline-delimited JSON:

       google-drive-to-sqlite files files.db --json

+  Use a folder ID to recursively fetch every file in that folder and its sub-
+  folders:

+      google-drive-to-sqlite files files.db --folder
+      1E6Zg2X2bjjtPzVfX8YqdXZDCoB3AVA7i

 Options:
   -a, --auth FILE       Path to auth.json token file